johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 ## Signaling Scanner Presence

-To signal the presence of a scanner that check for CDS and CSYNC records once every 24 hours, a parent zone would publish the following DSYNC
+To signal the presence of a scanner that check for CDS and CSYNC records, a parent zone would publish the following DSYNC records:
-records:

 _dsync.parent.example.
 IN DSYNC CDS   SCANNER 0 scanner.parent.example.
 _dsync.parent.example.
 IN DSYNC CSYNC SCANNER 0 scanner.parent.example.